 The collection and provision of data on the development of competencies and skills throughout the life course is a key element of the NEPS.
-Competence measurements are carried out across different waves in all NEPS starting cohorts covering domain-general and domain-specific cognitive competencies as well as metacompetencies and stage-specific competencies.
+Competence measurements are carried out across different waves in all NEPS starting cohorts covering domain-general and domain-specific cog-nitive competencies as well as metacompetencies and stage-specific competencies.

 Data from the competence tests pass through an editing process before they get integrated into the Scientific Use File.
 This data preparation enables users to work with scored items and generated test scores such as the sum or mean of correct answers.
-Detailed descriptions on how these scores were estimated can be found in separate reports for the respective competence domains (see section 1.2).
-The scores are compiled in a dataset named xTargetCompetencies.
-This dataset is structured in the so-called wide format, that is, all responses of a single respondent are placed in one row of the data matrix.
+Detailed descriptions on how these scores were estimated can be found in separate reports for the respective competence domains (see Section 1.2).
+The individual and generated scores are compiled in the dataset named xTargetCompetencies.5 This dataset is structured in the so-called WIDE format, that is, all responses of a single respondent are placed in one row of the data matrix (see Section 4).
 As a consequence, variable names for competence scores follow a specific nomenclature.
-These conventions not only allow for the identification of the respective domain, the target group, the testing modus, and the kind of scoring, they also inform about the repeated administration of a test item in a different wave or starting cohort (see section 3.2.2).
+These conventions not only allow for the identification of the respective domain, the target group, the testing modus, and the kind of scoring, they also inform about the repeated administration of a test item in a different wave or starting cohort (see Section 3.2.2).

-5 The Scientific Use File contains another competence dataset (xPlausibleValues) with generated variables for plausible values (see Scharl and Zink, 2022 and section 1.8).
+5 The Scientific Use File contains another competence dataset called xPlausibleValues, which contains exemplary variables with plausible values that were generated using the freely available R package NEPSscaling (see Scharl and Zink, 2022 and Section 1.8).